wwwjfy/blog/_posts/2014-06-03-some-solutions-to-some-problems-in-yosemite-beta.md

 Actually the path is not complete, without pathes with brew.
 I don't know how it works before, but adding argument `--env=std` fixed the problem.

+### DNS cache ###

+Previously, I used `sudo killall -HUP mDNSResponder` to flush dns caches, but somehow mDNSResponder doesn't get started, so I found the new tool `discoveryutil`, and to flush dns caches, use
+`sudo discoveryutil mdnsflushcache`.